 A summer camp for high school students, Design Matters offers motivated high school students an introduction to the design of the built environment and the considerations that shape it.
-The camp, held each June, provides the opportunity to experience life as a design student on a university campus for one week through its setting, curriculum, and instruction.
+This year’s camp will be held from July 13 – 18, 2014.
+It will provide the opportunity to experience life as a design student on a university campus for one week through its setting, curriculum, and instruction.
 Previous architecture or design experience is not necessary.
 Curiosity is the sole prerequisite.

 Registration forms and deposits for Design Matters must be electronically submitted.

 A non-refundable deposit of $100 is also required at that time.

 Please register and make all payments through our online registration form (forthcoming for 2014).

 Once registered, there are several forms for campers and their parents to complete.
 These include the: